-Students are expected to complete this part of this assignment by March 11, before the Spring break.
-On March 11,
+In order to get 5 extra points for this assignment, students are expected to complete this part of this assignment by March 8, before the Spring break.
+On March 8,

-- > Students will come to class prepared to share and offer a critical analysis of the ideas and opinions emerging from the informal conversations.
-Students are not going to submit the "conversation guide" on March 11 but this exercise will help them to do follow up with the professor on the progress they have made at this point.
-Students are encouraged to use this exercise as an opportunity to start working on the first draft of their final paper. - ➤ The professor will answer any questions and/or concerns students may have at this stage of the project.

-➤ The professor will offer specific instructions and guidance as they prepare to work on the next stage of this assignment: conducting research.
+- Students will come to class prepared to share and offer a critical analysis of the ideas and opinions emerging from these consultations.
+Students are not going to submit the "conversation guide" on March 8 but this exercise will help them to do follow up with the professor on the progress they have made at this point.
+Students are encouraged to use this exercise as an opportunity to start working on the first draft of their final paper. - The professor will answer any questions and/or concerns students may have at this stage of the project. - The professor will offer specific instructions and guidance as they prepare to work on the next stage of this assignment: conducting research.